NorthWindH/introduction-to-c-lecture-topic-guide/README.md

-My Awesome Book
+Introduction to C Lecture Topic Guide
 =======

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This book serves as a topical guide for lectures in the Introduction to C course at Seneca.